Skip to Content

 Part-time Studies or Reduced Course Load – What if 5 courses per term is too intensive?

-There is no requirement for how quickly someone should take to complete the degree, and sometimes it can be in a student’s best interest to take a little bit longer to complete their degree then to compromise their well-being to finish as soon as possible.
+There is no requirement for how quickly someone should take to complete the degree, and sometimes it can be in a student’s best interest to take a little bit longer to complete their degree then to compromise their well-being or GPA to finish as soon as possible.
 An option students can choose is to reduce their course load or complete the degree program part-time.

 A student’s course load can really depend on the individual and we have students who organize their degree requirements for all different sorts of course loads.
 Everyone’s course sequencing may look different and may vary from the standard track for the degree progression.
 In a case where someone wishes to complete a reduced course, it is highly suggested that you meet with the Undergraduate Administrator to discuss your course sequencing.